toandaominh1997/Jenkins/README.md

 # Jenkins
 ## Jenkins - Overview
+Jenkins is a software that allows **continuous integration**.
+Jenkins will be installed on a server where the central build will take place.
+The following flowchart demonstrates a very simple workflow of how Jenkins works.
 ## Jenkins - Installation
 #### Download Jenkins
 You can download Jenkins following link [Jenkins](https://jenkins.io)